itskathylam/DataPres/README.md

   - Click on the flagellum with the selection tool
   - Path > Simplify (Cmd+L); repeat as desired
   - Alternatively: change the smoothing parameter before drawing the freehand line
+  - Save and close the file

 **Clipping**: We isolate an object in a photograph
+  - Open Inkscape and save the file
   - Download this [photograph of a streak plate](https://github.com/itskathylam/DataPres/blob/main/inkscape/petri_gfp_crisprcas.jpg)
   - Import into Inkscape
   - Resize to fit page